dwyl/flutter-todo-list-tutorial/README.md

 We now return a normal `TodoList` class instance.
 (remember that in the constructor of `TodoList` we call `fetchTodos()`).

+We also created a `repositoryProvider`, which will expose an instance of `TodoRepository` so it can be used in `todoListProvider`.
+This is because we want to **mock `repositoryProvider`** when writing unit and integration tests.
+This way we can mock the HTTP requests easily.

 Let's change the `final uncompletedTodosCount` provider.
 Locate it and change the code.